 - Blood tests, a urine test (urinalysis), and an electrocardiogram (ECG).

 - Learning about pre-treatment medication to control nausea.

-Be sure to wear comfortable, warm clothes when you come for treatments and bring something to pass time, such as a book.
+If you are taking the treatment via IV, be sure to wear comfortable, warm clothes when you come for treatments and bring something to pass time, such as a book.

 Note: You are responsible for getting your blood work according to your doctor's specifications.